EliotKhachi/publicZk/202305212246/README.md

 # Mastering Linux

 The power of linux comes from the shell and its commands.
-Mastery of the shell requires a fundamental understanding of how inputs, outputs, and errors work in the context of using commands.
+Mastery of the shell requires a fundamental understanding of how inputs, outputs, and errors work when using commands.

 ## Inputs
 You can provide input